Thurston-Mason Wraparound with Intensive Services (WISe)

 WISe YouTube Video

-MTWI has limited space for youth who are not Medicaid eligible.
-This includes children/youth who are considered Non-Medicaid (private insurance or no insurance).
-Follow the same instructions on the referral form (above) for sending your referral in to be processed.
+There is limited space for youth who are not Medicaid eligible.
+This includes children/youth who are considered "Non-Medicaid" (private insurance or no insurance).
+Follow the same instructions on the referral form (below) for sending your referral in to be processed.

 Principles of Wraparound